-We faced significant challenges in implementing the UNOMA sub-sample in the context of the first ever UHIS round.
-These challenges were compounded by residual effects of the COVID-19 pandemic during the data collection.
+We faced significant challenges in implementing the UNOMA sub-sample in the context of the first-ever UHIS round.
+These challenges were compounded by the residual effects of the COVID-19 pandemic during the data collection.
 In hindsight, the attempt to collect plant tissue samples for DNA fingerprinting for six crops in a single survey - unprecedented anywhere in the world, as far as we know - was possibly too ambitious.
 The result is a dataset that does indeed have DNA fingerprinting sub-samples, but not in the manner we designed.
 The sub-samples are not random sub-samples of the Ugandan population.
-While we have calibrated the sub-sample data to match observable features of the full sample, we cannot rule out residual selection into our sub-sample based on unobservable characteristics (i.e. features we don't have data about).
-For these reasons, we do not estimate upper and lower bounds for the reach of CGIAR in Uganda in a manner similar to the other countries we have implemented SPIA country studies (Ethiopia, Vietnam, Bangladesh).
+While we have calibrated the sub-sample data to match observable features of the full sample, we cannot rule out residual selection into our sub-sample based on unobservable characteristics (i.e., features we do not have data about).
+For these reasons, we do not estimate upper and lower bounds for the reach of CGIAR in Uganda, in a similar way to the other countries we have implemented SPIA country studies (Ethiopia, Vietnam, Bangladesh).

-However, we are able to learn a great deal about the nature of adoption of agricultural innovations even on this non-random sub-sample of households.
-In particular, our data are very rich with regards to inter-cropped plots and varietal level adoption.
-Two distinct patterns emerge from this analysis, particularly when combined with complementary sources of data, as we do in the UHIS community surveys, seed systems study, DIIVA follow-up survey, and the NSDS.
-The first is that the seed system for all crops is a significant constraint to farmers' ability to adopt CGIAR-related innovations.
+However, we can learn a great deal about the nature of adoption of agricultural innovations even on this non-random sub-sample of households.
+Our data are very rich with regard to inter-cropped plots and varietal level adoption.
+Two distinct patterns emerge from this analysis, particularly when combined with complementary sources of data, as we do in the UHIS community surveys, seed systems study, the Diffusion and Impact of Improved Varieties in Africa (DIIVA) follow-up survey, and the National Service Delivery Survey (NSDS).
+The first is that the seed system for all crops is a significant constraint to farmers' ability to adopt CGIARrelated innovations.
 The second is that farmers adopt complex planting strategies, either intentionally or inadvertently, potentially in reaction to these seed systems issues, that result in a high degree of within-plot heterogeneity.
 While the share of households with at least one CGIAR-related variety on their plots is high in the case of maize or moderate in the case of groundnut, cassava and beans, wherever we collect samples in duplicates (maize, cassava, groundnut) or in bulked (beans, maize) we find evidence of substantial mixing of genetic material within plots.